haberdashPI/vscode-master-key/notes.md

 field e.g. `extend` (or `concat`?) for the fancier situation

 **TODO**: anything beyond this point needs to be organized and prioritized

-- REDESIGN!!
-I think the the way repeated keys works is a little unwieldy in many cases (maybe we should express it explicitly as a loop somehow...🤔)

 ```toml
 [[bind]]